Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 ### How do we use decimal and binary and hexadecimal numbers in the code

-In the **loop()** code that we will be discussing for these patterns we will be doing some shifting and masking (boolean algebra) with hexadecimal numbers to decide which LEDs to light up.
+In the **loop()** code that we will be discussing for these patterns we will be doing some shifting and masking with hexadecimal numbers to decide which LEDs to light up.
+Pro tip: this technique uses boolean algebra, the underlying basis of all modern digital computers There was a person named Boole who invented and developed it.
 This is what the innermost loop in **Oval** looks like:
 ```C
   unsigned int bits = oval_pattern_bits[blink_phase];